-This page contains current information on mpox in the Netherlands and the situation in Africa.
+Current information on mpox in the Netherlands and the situation in Africa

 There are no reports of infections involving mpox variant 1b in the Netherlands so far.
 RIVM is monitoring this situation closely, in close collaboration with doctors, Municipal Public Health Services (GGDs) and laboratories.
 Care providers are alert to people with symptoms.
 This will make it possible to identify infections quickly.